Spiffyk/twitch-node-sdk/README.md

 You might also be interested in the [annotated source code](http://hebo.github.com/twitch-sdk/docs/twitch.html).

+For a detailed specification of API resources, see the [wiki](https://github.com/Hebo/twitch-sdk/wiki/API)

 ## Loading

 To integrate the TwitchTV JavaScript SDK on your site, follow these steps: